theforeman/foreman_deployments/doc/user_interfaces.md

 ### Deployment creation form
 - name for the deployment
-- list of select boxes for abstract substacks (name, description from the ChildResource should be shown here to explain)
+- list of select boxes for abstract substacks (name, description from the ChildStackTask should be shown here to explain)
 - select box for existing configuration (probably dependent on the combination of concrete substacks)
 - below buttons:
   - `cancel`